thehemen/cpp-neural-network/README.md

 # cpp-neural-network
-C++ Neural Network from scratch (paralled by OpenMP).
+C++ Neural Network from scratch (parallelized by OpenMP).
 Written for training purposes only.